-Join Judy Steiner-Williams for an in-depth discussion in this video Formal and informal reports, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Formal and informal reports, part of Writing a Business Report.

 - One of the decisions you as a report writer must make is whether your report will be formal or informal.
 Often this concept is misunderstood.
 Some people might think that all business writing should be formal.
 Actually, the vast majority of business writing is informal.
 This misunderstanding results from how the terms formal and informal are defined.
 Informal may be incorrectly defined as being able to use slang, of not having to pay attention to detail, or of the reader not expecting a professional document.